UBCHREST/ablate/docs/content/development/InstallingDependencies.md

 ---
 layout: default
-title: Installing PETSc Locally
+title: Installing Dependencies Locally
 parent: Development Guides
 nav_order: 3
 ---

-For the most recent development issues, notes, and workarounds for building PETSc for ABLATE check the [ABLATE repo wiki](https://github.com/UBCHREST/ablate/wiki).
+For the most recent development issues, notes, and workarounds for building PETSc for ABLATE or other dependencies check the [ABLATE repo wiki](https://github.com/UBCHREST/ablate/wiki).

+There are two main ways to install the required dependencies for ABLATE locally (directly or with docker).
+Installing directly may result in more control of the dependencies and increased computational speed.
+Using docker/CLion may allow you to get started faster.
+If using docker/CLion skip to [Downloading and Building with CLion (with docker dependencies)]({{ site.baseurl}}{%link content/development/BuildingAblateLocally.md  %}#downloading-and-building-with-clion-with-docker-dependencies)

-## Install System Specific Prerequisites
+## Install System Specific Dependencies
 ### macOS
 1. Install macOS Development Tools.
 This can be done one of two ways:
    - Install [Xcode](https://apps.apple.com/us/app/xcode/id497799835) using the Mac AppStore